James4Ever0/notes/chatgpt clones, computer automation with ai.md

 [deduplicate text dataset](https://github.com/google-research/deduplicate-text-datasets) in rust, may remove verbose substrings like "to go to the"

-[oscar project](https://github.com/oscar-project) contains some tool for adult content filtering and deduplication.
+[oscar project](https://github.com/oscar-project) (Open Super-large Crawled Aggregated coRpus) contains some tool for adult content filtering and deduplication.

 ## interfaces